DerekTownsend/antisocial-backened/README.md

  # rails db:migrate
  # rails db:seed
  # rails s
+ To run it locally you must change the origin in the /config/initializers/cors.rb to a '*' instead of 'antisocial202.herokuapp.com'
  Once you run the server  go to http://localhost:3000/trending to see the json format.